 Most of us don’t use a small calculator to calculate accounting problems.
 But that’s what you’ll have access to on the day of the test.
-So, I suggest that you purchase an inexpensive one to use while you work through your CPA Exam review course and your practice problems.
+So, I suggest you purchase an inexpensive one to use while working through your CPA Exam review course and your practice problems.
 It takes a little practice to get used to the limited functionality, and you don’t want any surprises or added stress on your CPA Exam day.

 The AICPA has not endorsed any specific CPA Exam financial calculator.
-Instead, I suggest that you practice with Excel, with the built-in calculator on your computer, and with a small 10-key calculator that you can purchase from many office supply retailers.
+Instead, I suggest you practice with Excel, with the built-in calculator on your computer, and with a small 10-key calculator you can purchase from many office supply retailers.

 You’ll also need two valid forms of ID.
 Your identification must be current (so no expired IDs will be accepted) and signed.
 Plus, at least one form must include an up-to-date photo.

-When you get to the Prometric site, you’ll have to place all of your personal belongings like your bag and cellphone in a storage locker.
+When you get to the Prometric site, you’ll have to place all of your personal belongings, like your bag and cell phone, in a storage locker.
 The lockers are small, so leave larger items (like a laptop) at home.